kkdsdesilva/movies-dataset--kaggle/README.md

 # Exploring-Movies-Dataset-KA

-This code includes cleaning and the data obtained from Kaggle, and comparing different genres of movies and their rating.
+This code includes cleaning the data obtained from Kaggle, and comparing different genres of movies and their rating.